-This blog post is a description of each step in our video production process.
+This blog post is a description of each step in our corporate video production process.
 From experience, it pays to follow a step-by-step path, and helps us to deliver to you the completed project that best captures your requirements.
 Dream Engine works consultatively and collaboratively with our clients.
 We provide regular opportunities to you to contribute feedback, as well as a formal sign-off process, will help to ensure that your needs are clearly understood and met.

 This is an opportunity for us to learn more about you and your business, and to to make a detailed assessment of your multimedia communication needs.